Explained: Ownership in Rust

 - The

-is emptied as the function scope ends, and local variablesx
+mainis emptied as the function scope ends, and local variablesxandygo out of scope.

 Consider another example: